 Public health insurance in Germany is based on the principle of solidarity, which means that everyone’s premiums are based on the same percentage of income.
 The current rate is 14.6%, and the lowest rate charged per month is € 145.37, the highest € 662,48.
 If your gross salary is higher than € 4,537.50 monthly (as of 2019), then you will pay the maximum monthly premium.
 If your salary is lower than the threshold, then your premium is proportionately less.
 Premiums are deducted directly from your wages and transferred to your insurance company of choice.
 The vast majority of medical bills are paid directly by the insurance company, so patients do not incur any expenses for treatment or have to submit paperwork for reimbursement.

-There are currently more than 130 different GKV companies in Germany.
+There are currently over 100 different GKV companies in Germany.
 All GKV providers in Germany are non-profit associations which administer the government health insurance plan.
-Some are very large, for instance the TK, AOK, Barmer, and Debeka, with millions of members whereas others such as the IKKs or BKKs have just a few thousand insured.
-This does not mean that the basic benefits are different because all public health insurance providers must abide by the same government regulations.
+Some are very large, for instance the TK, AOK, Barmer, and Debeka, with millions of members whereas others have just a few thousand insured.
+This does not mean that the basic benefits are different – all public health insurance providers must abide by the same government regulations.